 - Health Education from key stage 1 to 4.
 This is sometimes referred to as RSHE, which covers approximately 80% of the PSHE curriculum.

 Statutory Guidance is available from the Department of Education Go to https://www.gov.uk/government/publications/relationships-education-relationships-and-sex-education-rse-and-health-education (opens new window).

-The PSHE Association gives a programme of study Go to https://pshe-association.org.uk/guidance/ks1-5/planning/long-term-planning (opens new window) to help you decide what content to teach, and when, on their website.
+The PSHE Association has a programme of study on their website to help you decide what content to teach, and when.

 PSHE in Bristol schools

 Bristol Healthy Schools' supports the PSHE Association recommendations: